mactronmedia/FUCKeditor/README.md

 ![Results](results.png)

 ## Disclaimer
-Running "fuckeditor" against websites without prior mutual consent may be illegal in your country.
-I accept no liability and am not responsible for any misuse or damage caused by "fuckeditor".
+Running FUCKeditor against websites without prior mutual consent may be illegal in your country.
+I accept no liability and am not responsible for any misuse or damage caused by this tool.